ThePhD/ThePhD.github.io/_posts/2019-12-18-embed - the details.markdown

 }
 ```

 In order to know which of `foo!tilde.txt` or `bar!tilde.txt` is used, _potentially_ every part of compilation needs to be run, save for code generation.
 That is, everything up through Compilation Phase 7, as determined by the Holy Standard™.
-Contrast that with `#embed`, which requires only up to Phase 4 preprocessing!
+Contrast that with `#embed`, which requires only up to Phase 4 preprocessing.
+That's a pretty big "oof". 😬

 The solution here is to provide in-source hints to the compiler about where we're going to pick up our data.
-This was originally what [P1130]() was written for, which presented a modular syntax for it:
+This was originally what [P1130](https://thephd.github.io/vendor/future_cxx/papers/d1130.html) was written for, which presented a modular syntax for it:

 ```cpp
 module bar requires "foo.txt";